3electrons/qticsneo/README.md

  - `libpcap0.8-dev`
  - `build-essential` is recommended

+## Recognized issues
+- Bitrate settings under windows sets it to 20000 - reagardles of value.
+Do not know why - at the moment.

 ## Changelog
 ### Release 2021.06.15
 - Added channels listed as CANx.y where X is Interpids device and Y is Network/Channel number on device such as HSCAN1, HSCANFD2